Debt consolidation loans

 Debt snowball method

 The debt snowball method focuses on reducing debt by tackling smaller and more manageable debts first.
 To start, list all your debts from smallest to largest.
-Continue to make the minimum payments on the larger debts while using extra money to pay off the smallest debt faster.
+Then continue to make the minimum payments on the larger debts while using any extra money to pay off the smallest debt faster.
 Each time a debt is repaid, you follow the same strategy with the next-smallest debt, rolling the money you were using to pay the smallest debt into payments.

 Debt avalanche method